Andrea L. Hertzfeld: Education and career

 She worked in the U.S. Attorney's Office in the District of Columbia later became an assistant United States attorney.

 D.C.
-Superior Court
+Superior court

 President Donald Trump nominated Hertzfeld on May 6, 2019, to a 15-year term as an associate judge on the Superior Court of the District of Columbia.
-She was nominated to the seat on the vacated by Stuart Gordon Nash.
+She was nominated to the seat vacated by Stuart Gordon Nash.
 On October 22, 2019, the Senate Committee on Homeland Security and Governmental Affairs held a hearing on her nomination.
 The Senate confirmed her nomination on November 21, 2019, by voice vote.

+In 2023, Hertzfeld was criticized by D.C.
+Mayor Muriel Bowser for allowing a 15-year-old facing robbery and theft charges to be released home instead of holding the teen in a secure facility.
+The teen was allegedly involved in a fatal carjacking days later.
+Hertzfeld said that there was not enough room in youth shelter housing to hold the suspect and criticized the Department of Youth Rehabilitation Services.
+A Superior Court spokesman also placed partial responsibility on the D.C.
+Attorney General.
+While criticizing Hertzfeld, Bowser erroneously stated that the teen had been arrested 6 or 7 times for carjacking previously.
+The teen instead had 12 previous charges of robbery as well as charges of weapons possession, destruction of property and receiving stolen property.